Hey! So What's Your Math? Ok, Number?

 However, I wanted to say by identifying where you are in this diagram will answer quite a few questions for you.
 It can even help identify why you hate that job you’re in, or why the relationship you’re in is in shambles, or why you’re not opera (not really), or why you just can’t seem to change yourself to fit this box you’ve been trying to fit yourself into.
 Am I reading your fortune yet?
 I decided to share this review of the book because it really helped me understand somethings about myself.

 I found The Road Back To You fascinating when I read that Ian Morgan was a pastor (spoiler alert).
 A pastor who was failing miserably.
 You don’t hear that very often.
 It’s almost like a sacred sin to say doing God’s work in this way isn’t for me.
 It is like something that get’s shoved deep down in a sewer and never allowed to come up to surface.
 So I definitely commend the author for sharing such a deep personal uncommon story (at least for me).
 Maybe by sharing this it may reaffirm those feelings of uncertainty are really a redirection to the real you.
 Just maybe this will be the beginning of newer and more understanding you.
 So tell me in the comments your digits.
+If you’re curious like me click here and take the exam.
+Learn about your strengths and weaknesses.
 I promise not to share your math (ha-ha kills me every time).